 Rhythm n Blues, Soul and Jazz-fusions all found their way into the 120bpm tempo of the disco world.
 And don’t miss the Gospel influence in the music too.
-Artists like Aretha Franklin, Gloria Gaynor and the Pointer Sisters brought the fire and conviction of their Gospel roots to the world of Disco and found their contribution lapped up by an audience far removed from the artists’ church roots.
+Powerful performing artists like Curtis Mayfield, Aretha Franklin, Gloria Gaynor and the Pointer Sisters brought the fire and conviction of their Gospel roots to the world of Disco and found their contribution lapped up by an audience far removed from the artists’ church roots.

-In the decades since the Disco era dance music has morphed through seasons of sampling, seasons of techno-funk and electronic dance music.
+In the decades since the Disco era, dance music has morphed through seasons of sampling, seasons of techno-funk and electronic dance music.
 Moving into the new 20s, dance culture is reinventing itself again, and with it a demand for dance-led music.
-As we listen to the fresh fusions of a new generation there is a new mix in the music, unmistakably informed by the musicality and soul of the era that was Disco!
+As we listen to the fresh fusions of a new generation we can hear a new mix in the music, enhanced with copious samples, and unmistakably informed by the musicality and soul of the era that was Disco!